khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-disclosure.md

 ### Size

-- Trigger: The [button](/components/button) width is determined by its available properties.
+- **Trigger**: The [button](/components/button) width is determined by its available properties.
-- Panel: Has a minimum and maximum width and a maximum height to keep content near the trigger button and to keep panels consistent throughout the UI.
+- **Panel**: Has a minimum and maximum width and a maximum height to keep content near the trigger button and to keep panels consistent throughout the UI.

 ### Behavior